 Duration: 48 sessions (over 22 months)

 What is the course about?

-In the 20/21 session, the course runs in 4-week blocks, with blocks of either 2, 3 or 4 weeks off for holiday periods and independent study, during which you will continue to develop your work.
+The course runs in 4-week blocks, with blocks of (usually) 4 weeks off for holiday periods and independent study, during which you will continue to develop your work.

 The team of dedicated tutors are all practicing artists and makers who offer a range of areas of expertise in textiles, and aim to create a stimulating and challenging environment enabling individual students to be supported in their chosen path.

 The course includes a range of approaches to textiles.
 The emphasis will be on developing your ideas through experimentation, sampling and visual research.
 To support this there will be tuition on textile processes and research methods including: